 Each region and city has it's must sees, so if you have more detailed ideas, it'll be easier to help you.

-Have a nice trip! almost 6 years ago
+Have a nice trip! about 6 years ago

 Thanks guys for your valuable inputs.
 Renata, your inputs were very helpful.
 I needed your inputs in the following